-This set of Biology Written Test Questions for NEET Exam focuses on “Human Health and Disease – Drugs and Alcohol Abuse-5”.
+This set of Class 12 Biology Chapter 8 Multiple Choice Questions & Answers (MCQs) focuses on “Human Health and Disease – Drugs and Alcohol Abuse-5”.

 1. PCP stands for ____________